Turkish medics call for tougher measures as COVID-19 surges

 “A surge of cases in a short time show that Turkey, just like many other countries in Europe, is facing a tsunami.
 While this surging tendency continues, we need more serious measures strengthened by public solidarity,” the TTB said.

-The top doctors group called for resignations at the health ministry, as well as more transparency on daily coronavirus figures and variants detected, vaccine procurements, and the criteria used to classify risks by province.
+Without naming names, the doctors’ group called for those responsible at the health ministry to resign, as well as for more transparency on daily coronavirus figures and variants detected, vaccine procurements, and the criteria used to classify risks by province.

 “Mobility in very busy streets in cities should be decreased.
 Mass contacts between people in enclosed areas should be limited,” it said.